YashGarg969/Booking_App/README.md

 # Booking App Backend

-#This project is created using java and springboot.
+1. This project is created using java and springboot.
 It uses MySql database for storing the information.
-#This project is currently having 4 tables which deals with user registration(2 tables), train details(1 table), and Booking Details(1 table).
+2. This project is currently having 4 tables which deals with user registration(2 tables), train details(1 table), and booking details(1 table).
-#Referencing between the tables also exist among these tables.
+3. Referencing between the tables also exist among these tables.

 # This project consists of 4 features:
 1. User Registration:- Through this,, user can be registered in the system